 Who Conducts Criminal Justice Research?

 From criminal investigators and attorneys to justice system administrators and policymakers, many professionals in the criminal justice field conduct and rely upon several types of research.
 Some research is focused on practical application while other research is more interested in academic literature.
 As a criminal justice researcher, you might collaborate with law enforcement agencies, other organizations, and private individuals to investigate crimes and identify important criminal trends.
-Depending on your academic concentration and career interest, you might focus on cybersecurity, white-collar crime, human trafficking, or any number of specialized research areas.
+Depending on your academic concentration and career interest, you might focus on cybersecurity, white-collar crime, human trafficking, or the rehabilitation of criminal offenders.
 You might choose to focus on individual casework or larger issues, such as general criminal behavior or criminal justice reform.

 Research Process in Criminal Justice